How To Repel Chickens: 11 Steps (with Pictures) - WikiHow

 1 Spray the chickens with water.
 When you see chickens wander into your garden, give them a quick spray with a standard garden hose.
 Keep the water pressure light so that it scares the chickens without hurting them.[1] - The chickens will usually return shortly after you spray them the first time, but if you do this consistently enough, they may eventually associate your yard with the water and start to avoid it.

-- Since spraying them with a garden hose requires you to actually be present when the chickens invade your yard, you may not catch them all the time.
-For that reason, you may want to consider installing motion-activated water sprinklers to catch the chickens when you're not around.
+- Since spraying them with a garden hose requires you to be present when the chickens invade your yard, you may not catch them all the time.
+For that reason, consider installing motion-activated water sprinklers to spray the chickens when you're not around.

 -

-2 Sprinkle spices around the area.
-Dust the ground in between plants with cinnamon, paprika, garlic, curry powder, black pepper, salt, or a spice blend containing one or more of these options.
-Apply the spice to the perimeter of your garden, as well. - Most chickens don't like the pungent smell of strong spices, so they will tend to avoid areas that reek of them.
+2 Sprinkle dried herbs that chickens don't like around the area.
+Dust the ground in between plants with catnip, chives, marjoram, sage, or thyme, or a blend containing one or more of these options.
+Apply the spice to the perimeter of your garden, as well.[2] - Most chickens don't like the pungent smell of these strong spices, so they tend to avoid areas that reek of them.

 -

-3 Use citrus peels.
+3 Scatter citrus peels.
 Gather old lemon peels, lime peels, or orange peels.
-Scatter them around the perimeter of your garden and in between separate plant beds.[2] - You can also try spraying the ground with lemon juice or lime juice.
+Drop them around the perimeter of your garden and between separate plant beds.
+Chickens generally don't like the smell of citrus, and that smell might be enough to repel them.
+If a chicken does take a nibble of the fruit, though, it shouldn't hurt them.[3] - You can also try spraying the ground with lemon juice or lime juice.
 Use the juice instead of or in conjunction with the citrus peels.

 - For the maximum effect, you can even cut lemons or limes and scatter the fruit halves over the area.